Hit Record — Course Admin

 A window — natural light, camera facing it

 Position yourself so the window is in front of you, light hitting your face.
-This is your free, infinitely adjustable softbox.
+This is your free softbox.
 Overcast days are your best filming days — the cloud diffuses the light perfectly.

 3